rockset/aws-sm-env/README.md

 # `aws-sm-env`

-A tool to inject AWS Secrets Manager secrets as environment variables in a command
+A tool to inject AWS Secrets Manager secrets as environment variables in a command.
+It also lets you assume a IAM role after fetching the secrets.

 ```
-SECRETS_MANAGER_PATH=packer/buildkite aws-sm-env packer build buildkite.json
+ASSUME_ROLE_ARN=arn:aws:iam::216640736862:role/buildkite-agent SECRETS_MANAGER_PATH=packer/buildkite aws-sm-env packer build buildkite.json
 ```

 ## Release